 The Wateree River Blue Trail snakes along the eastern edge of the newest section of Congaree National Park, a protected wilderness that’s home to the largest continuous tract of old growth bottomland hardwood forest in the U.S. The park boasts 90 tree species, roughly half the number found in Europe.
 The section along the Wateree River Blue Trail offers paddlers opportunities to discover State and National Champion Trees.

-As the result of its dedication in 2010, Kershaw County took bold steps to protect the river and its clean water by unanimously passing an ordinance that protects all rivers and streams by requiring a 100-foot strip of trees and plants along the riverbank to limit polluted runoff that flows into the county’s waters.
+As the result of the success of communities connecting to the Wateree Blue Trail, in 2010 Kershaw County took bold steps to protect the river and its clean water by unanimously passing an ordinance that protects all rivers and streams by requiring a 100-foot strip of trees and plants along the riverbank to limit polluted runoff that flows into the county’s waters.